 Yes—the park entrance is just off the motorway.
 A 20–30 minute viewpoint stop is enough for the iconic photo.
 A full visit takes 3–4 hours (entrance about €30 in summer).

-It's a full day, but the motorway is excellent, the car is comfortable with A/C and Wi-Fi, and stops break it up.
+It's a full day, but the motorway is excellent, the car is comfortable with A/C and and stops break it up.
 Many clients prefer it to domestic flights.

 Yes—Zagreb Airport (ZAG) is about 20 minutes from the city centre.
 Drop-off at departures included.